clojure-quant/telegram/README.md

 You will see a list of commands in a chat with the bot, and can interact with it.
 Every 5 minutes a topic with random data is published which will be showing in the chat (after subscribing)

+To set the icon of the bot talk to the BotFather and upload an image.